Letting the Air out of the Band

-- "The End of Time" does this horrifically: after surviving the Master and the Time Lords, the Doctor thinks he's cheated the four knocks prophecy that had been following him for the past eight/twenty months, and when he realizes Wilf does the knocking, the music fades into the show's now familiar discordant snippet that's code for "oh, shit".
+- "The End of Time" does this horrifically: after surviving the Master and the Time Lords, the Doctor thinks he's cheated the four knocks prophecy that had been following him for the past eight/twenty months, and when he realizes Wilf is doing the knocking, the music fades into the show's now familiar discordant snippet that's code for "oh, shit".

 - Inverted in "Asylum of the Daleks", when Rory encounters all of the decommissioned Daleks and they start to wake up.
 One of them, the first one, stares at him and starts saying "EGGS...
 EGGS...
 EGGS..."
 When Rory tries to figure out exactly why it's asking about eggs, that's when the Dalek fully wakes up.
 It's only then that Rory realizes that the Dalek was trying to say "EXTERMINATE"...

 - Samurai Sentai Shinkenger does it when Richard Brown interrupts the standard roll call sequence.

 - A bagpiper does this in a video clip watched by the main characters of a How I Met Your Mother episode, although we the viewers don't see the clip.

 - On an April Fools' Day episode of The Price Is Right, various random sounds played during the Showcase Showdown when the wheel was spun.
 One of them was the yodeling music from the game Cliff Hangers, which slowed down as the wheel came to a stop.